Comment on page

 - SELECT * FROM lists WHERE lists.owner_id = bucket.user_id

-parameters: SELECT id as user_id FROM users WHERE users.id = token_parameters.user_id
+parameters: SELECT request.user_id() as user_id

 data: